cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 - 90% for the distribution games (in other words open-sale) and for those who stake THC tokens (including cyber~ Congress)
 - 10% is a gift to Urbit, Cosmos and ETH communities

-A complete breakdown of THC and CYB by category can be viewed in the launch-kit [readme file](https://github.com/cybercongress/launch-kit/blob/0.1.0/README.md) and in [our whitepaper](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ).
+A complete breakdown of THC and CYB by category can be viewed in the launch-kit [readme file](https://github.com/cybercongress/launch-kit/blob/0.1.0/README.md) and [our whitepaper](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ).

 ### So is the inflation endless?
 The inflation in cyberd is defined by validators.